Killer2499/Hey-Killer/Readme.md

 Features:<br>
 Implemented:
 <ul>
+  <li>Interactive: Killer interacts with the user by responding and asking questions.</li>
   <li>Command "send mail":Sends an email to recepients of different emailproviders(Gmail,Yahoo,outlook).</li>
   <li>Command "launch": Launches Installed Applications. </li>
   <li>Command "open": Opens any website.</li>
   <li>Command "automated office": Can Create PowerPoint,Word and Excel Files just by inputting Data either using Default Templates or creating your own templates.</li>
+  <li>Command "recognizer": Recognizes a person from image or live stream from the trained datset.</li>
 <ul>